-Camp Qwanoes has a long history of developing relationships andseeing lives changed through outdoor adventure.
-A variety of outdoor experiences will stretch and challenge you to go outside your comfort zone where often spiritual and personal growth will happen.
-Whether in the mountains, on a ski slope, or on the water you will create memories and learn life lessons that will last a lifetime!
+Camp Qwanoes has a long history of seeing lives changed and relationships developed through outdoor adventure.
+A wide variety of outdoor experiences will stretch and challenge students to go outside their comfort zones to a place where spiritual and personal growth can happen.
+Whether in the mountains, on a ski slope, or on the water, these adventures teach lessons and create memories that will last a lifetime!

-You'll participate in a number of one to four night trips throughout the year, which may include a sailing voyage, backpacking up a mountain, a week-long ski & snowboard trip, a high-ropes course, staying overnight in a snow cave, kayaking, cold water surfing, hiking and caving to name a few!
+Kaléo students participate in a number of one- to four-night trips throughout the year, which may include a sailing voyage, backpacking up a mountain, a week-long ski and snowboard trip, a high-ropes course, staying overnight in a snow cave, kayaking, cold water surfing, hiking, and caving, to name a few!

-Halfway through the year students take a trip to Mount Washington for a time of reflection, connection, and a chance to look ahead.
-Mount Washington is about two hours north of Qwanoes on Vancouver Island.
-The mountain boasts one of the highest average snowfalls of any ski hill in North America and has a vertical rise of 505 meters.
-Beginners and experts alike are kept busy with the alpine and Nordic skiing, snowboarding and snow shoeing.
-At the end of the day, students kick back and relax in their chalet right on the hill.
-Lift tickets, rentals, and food for this trip are included in the tuition fees.
+Halfway through the year, students take a trip to Mount Washington for a time of reflection, connection, and a chance to look forward to the semester ahead.
+Mount Washington is about two hours north of Qwanoes on Vancouver Island, boasts one of the highest average snowfalls of any ski hill in North America, and has a vertical rise of 505 meters.
+During the day, beginners and experts alike are kept busy with the alpine and Nordic skiing, snowboarding, and snow shoeing, and during the evenings, students take advantage of the opportunity to rest and reflect back at the chalet.